dmacvicar/dmacvicar.github.io.old/_posts/2016-05-18-using-salt-like-ansible.markdown

 The master/minion infrastructure brings a whole new set of possibilities.
 The reason we chose Salt is because here is where it starts, and not where it ends.

 Thanks to [Chris Fidao](https://serversforhackers.com) for the original Ansible tutorial.
+Thanks to [Konstantin Baikov](https://github.com/kbaikov) for corrections and suggestions.